 But technically, they’re steakholders.

-NOTE: Flat Iron Covent Garden is open daily from noon till midnight (11.30pm on Sundays).
+NOTE: Flat Iron Covent Garden is open for dinner every evening.
 They are walk in only.

 Flat Iron Covent Garden | 17-18 Henrietta Street, WC2E 8QH